oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 - [OCI Notification Topic](https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/managingtopicsandsubscriptions.htm#createTopic)
 - [OCI DevOps Build Pipeline](https://docs.oracle.com/en-us/iaas/Content/devops/using/create_buildpipeline.htm)

 The way to work with a Build Pipeline is to add statements to a [build specification file](https://docs.oracle.com/en-us/iaas/Content/devops/using/build_specs.htm), _build-spec.yml_, then the DevOps CI/CD platform reads the file and runs the commands one by one.
 You do not run a YUM package manager command manually.

+There are Oracle GraalVM RPMs for JDK 20 and JDK 17 with the following package names: `graalvm-17-native-image` and `graalvm-20-native-image`.
+These Oracle GraalVM distributions include a JDK and Natime Image.

 To install and use Oracle GraalVM in your DevOps Build Pipeline, update your build specification file as follows: